Garmont Dragontail MNT GTX Review

 We tested the Dragontail MNT GTX during early summer conditions in the Sierra Nevada on overnight trips into the backcountry to climb peaks.
 Long approaches with heavy packs mean that comfort is going to be important in a hiking shoe, so much so that many mountaineers will choose to hike in trail runners while carrying their boots.
 The Dragontail effectively eliminates the need to carry two pairs of footwear in summer conditions, as it hikes quite comfortably with its semi-rockered sole and low-cut hiking shoe style while remaining stiff enough to ascend difficult terrain with confidence.

 This shoe does benefit from a short break-in period and gets more comfortable after about 20 miles of hiking.
-It has a traditional lacing system that also utilizes a wrap around heel lace that allows for a snug fit for those with low-volume heels.
+It has a traditional lacing system that also utilizes a wrap-around heel lace that allows for a snug fit for those with low-volume heels.
 Its sole is incredibly thick and durable and gives the best protection from sharp and pointed rocks on and off the trail.

 The Dragontail MNT GTX hiking shoes may have once been considered a lightweight hiking shoe, but with so many excellent options in synthetic materials and low-weight inserts available, hiking shoes that weigh in over 2.5 pounds are becoming a thing of the past.
 At 2.78 pounds for a pair in a size 11 US, this hiking shoe is objectively heavy.

 Don't let weight alone detract you from reading further, however, as the Dragontail MNT GTX does fit a specialized niche as a low-cut, stiff approach shoe for aggressive mountain travel.
 The weight penalty is worth paying when you have to traverse miles of uneven talus and descend snow and scree to complete your objective - the other shoes in this category will have a hard time performing as well.
 It also acts like two pairs of shoes, especially if you are considering bringing a tight pair of rock climbing shoes for the short section of steep rock, you may be able to leave those behind thanks to the top-tier performance of these shoes in this scenario.

 This Garmont model offers excellent support as a result of its heavy-duty outsole with a PU insert to gain more stability and rigidity.
 We do not hesitate to take these on extended trips where lots of rough and uneven ground must be traveled.
 With an ankle collar height of 2.5 inches, this shoe allows for a wide range of motion.